 - You need an Australian Business Number (ABN) to register for GST.
 Your ABN is part of the GST system and your ABN will be used as your GST registration number.

 If you don't have an ABN and are registering for one, you can use the same online form to apply for tax registrations during the application process.
 If you anticipate that your GST turnover will be over $75 000, make sure you register for GST when completing your ABN application.

 Visit the ATO Online Business Portal and login with your Administrator AUSkey.
 You will be able to complete your tax registrations using the Business Portal.
-If you haven't got an AUSkey, you need to find out more about getting an AUSkey on the ATO website.
+If you haven't got an AUSkey, you can find out how to register for AUSkey on the Australian Business Register (ABR) website.

 If you are unable to register online, you can call the ATO or register for GST through a registered tax agent.

 If you're registered for GST, you're entitled to claim input tax credits for the GST paid on items you've bought for business use.
 If you're not registered, you can't claim input tax credits.

 GST credits are a potential amount of money your business might be able to claim from the ATO.